| Bulletin Boards Boomingby Lloyd Borrett,Today's Computers, March 1985.

 flexibility and power of the system lies in the database of

+the "host".
 These boards, as a convenient way to spread information,

 trade messages, and meet people with similar interests, have